danrichards/aicrawler/README.md

 The AiCrawler package is designed to be extensible, when writing new Scrapers, the bulk of your work will be writing clever Heuristics that implement `HeuristicInterface`.
 All you Heuristic class / file names should end with `Heuristic`.
 Each Heuristic's goal is to find a single dom element (or a repetition of a certain type of elements).
 If your scraper needs to find multiple pieces of information (i.e. multiple elements) you will define a Heuristic for each.

+The job of a Heuristic is to `score()` a node.
+Your scrapers will iterate through the AiCrawler (dom tree) and score the node.
+During iteration, your Heuristics have access to any previous considerations that have been scored.

 ### Let's examine the BlogScraper

 We'll start from the outside (our object instantiations and method calls) and work our way inward.